vishalcloudyuga/dcos-website/src/releases/1.9.0/notes.md

 ## Metrics <!-- [maturity-badge status='experimental'] -->

-- Node-level HTTP API which returns metrics from frameworks, cgroup allocations per container and host level metrics such as load and memory allocation.
+- Node-level HTTP API that returns metrics from frameworks, cgroup allocations per container and host level metrics such as load and memory allocation.
 - StatsD endpoint in every container for forwarding metrics to the DC/OS metrics service.
 This service is what exposes the HTTP API.
-- Any metric sent to STATSD_UDP_HOST/PORT is available in the HTTP API’s `/container/<container_id>/app` endpoint.
+- Any metric sent to STATSD_UDP_HOST/PORT is available in the HTTP APIs `/container/<container_id>/app` endpoint.

 For more information, see the [documentation](/docs/1.9/administration/metrics/).